Installation and activation of pdfToolbox Server/CLI

 For activating the SDK (software developer kit), please visit this page.

-The command line version of pdfToolbox is available for the following operating systems:
+The command line version of pdfToolbox is available for Windows, Mac and Linux.

 You can easily test if pdfToolbox CLI is working on your system: Just type pdfToolbox --help in the terminal.